 <video embed></video embed>

 I need to redo this comparison.
-The Health Mate sauna I bought from the older couple during COVID is an older model.
+The Health Mate sauna I bought from the elderly couple during COVID is an older model.
 I’m not certain the heaters are the same as a brand new model, so it’s not really a fair comparison VOC wise.

 Specifically, the older Healthmate saunas have felt glued to the back of the heater guard, whereas the new ones do not.
 That said, both heater types are not low ELF, though magnetic fields were reduced in newer models… electric fields remain unmitigated.
+This means body voltage will always be much higher in a Healthmate compared to Radiant Health. (this is not rocket science either, anyone with a $20 voltmeter can test for this in less than 5 minutes… companies and people deferring to “3rd party” emf reports are flat out lying to you.
+I even have free videos on youtube that show how to do this… there’s no excuse for not checking.)

-And I don’t know what year the Healthmate at the spa was, so that doesn’t really count either.
+And I don’t know what year the Healthmate at the spa was, so that doesn’t really count definitively either.

 Once I get ahold of another Healthmate, I’ll redo this comparison.
 For now, the saunas are very different, with one being ceramic and one being carbon.
 The wood type and all that other jazz about full spectrum, heater types, and yada yada… meh, it doesn’t reflect what the experience of actually using them is like.
 And in my opinion, that’s what you’re really looking for.